-As much as you’d want to make your customer who buys twice a year to buy a third time, you simply can’t ace it by sending him a sales email.
+As much as you’d want to make your customer who buys twice a year buy a third time, you simply can’t ace it by sending him a sales email.

 Here’s where you need to understand that your customers are divided into different customer journeys.
 Some would just be getting to know your store, some would have already shopped with you, and some might be lapsing that they churn eventually.

-If you fail to have good identification of your customer journey, then you would eventually be sending out content that might not be relevant to them or that which they might not be interested in.
+If you fail to have good identification of your customer journey, then you would eventually be sending out content that might not be relevant to them or that they might not be interested in.
 This could discourage them from engaging in conversations with your brand in the future.

 Then, you could automatically segment them based on their level of activity.
-So that, when a customer shows propensity to churn you could run a re-engagement campaign.
+So that, when a customer shows a propensity to churn you could run a re-engagement campaign.
 To someone who regularly shops with you, you could offer loyalty programs and referral campaigns and thus enhance their retention rate and their basket value.